 For other information not listed below, please contact the Residency Office at 713-500-6526.

 Please take a copy of the appropriate form with you for your attending to fill out if your elective is not at McGovern Medical School.

 Note for all electives

-You must email Melanie or Phyllis with the above Elective Approval Form to let them know what elective you are doing with the signature of your attending to be.
+You must send Residency Coordinator Team (IM) or Phyllis (MedPeds) with the above Elective Approval Form in advance to let them know what elective you are doing with the signature of your attending to be.